haja-k/mysql-to-pgvector-embeddings/README.md

 ## mysql-to-pgvector-embeddings (PVRA API)

 A compact FastAPI service that syncs rows from a MySQL table into a PostgreSQL table with pgvector, generates embeddings via an external embedding service, and exposes vector search endpoints.
-This README replaces the previous merged/duplicated content and adds guidance for configuring external embedding providers.

 Table of contents
 - Highlights